Ban Rak Thai: A charming Yunnanese village in Mae Hong Son

 Aunty Nuay’s Noodle Shop

-Nice little family owned Yunnan restaurant with a very friendly owner.
+Nice little family owned Yunnan restaurant (Google Map) with a very friendly owner.
 On the menu you will find both traditional and vegetarian dishes.
 Here you can also taste the local tea and, if you like it, buy it.
 The price of food starts at 40 baht.
 The staff speaks English.

 Li Xian Cafe